Proudly serving the Gainesville community since 1987.

 During your initial appointment with our dentists, your dentist will inspect the affected tooth and your surrounding gums.
 A member of our team will also take dental X-rays to check your bone level and to determine the exact extent of the damage.
 Please bring with you all information regarding any medications, vitamins, or supplements you are currently taking, and the dosages of each, in addition to your dental records.
 Once all of your information has been gathered, our dentists will discuss your treatment and sedation options for your subsequent procedure.

 We offer patients sedation during tooth extractions, in addition to other dental procedures which require it.
 Dental sedation is an excellent choice for patients who suffer from dental anxiety as well as those who simply desire to feel more comfortable and at-ease during their treatment with us.
-Sedation medications used in dental procedures may include nitrous oxide sedation (commonly known as “laughing gas”), oral conscious sedation, and intraveneous, or IV sedation.
+Sedation medications used in dental procedures may include nitrous oxide sedation (commonly known as “laughing gas”), oral conscious sedation.
 More significant forms of sedation, such as general anesthesia, are usually reserved for treatments performed in a hospital setting for highly complex or lengthy procedures.

 Tooth Extraction Procedure